tendermint/tendermint/spec/p2p/v0.34/peer_manager.md

 # Peer Manager

+The peer manager is responsible for establishing connections with peers.
+It defines when a node should dial peers and which peers it should dial.

+The peer manager is not an implementation abstraction of the p2p layer, but a role that is played by the [PEX reactor](./pex.md).

 ## Dialing peers on startup

 The node configuration file can contain a list of *persistent peers*.
 Those peers